wkndforms/workplace-survey/supabase-rls-setup.md

-# Supabase Database Setup
+# Supabase Row Level Security (RLS) Setup

-Follow these steps to create the necessary table in your Supabase project to store the survey responses.
+Follow these steps to configure the necessary Row Level Security (RLS) policies for your `survey_responses` table.
+This is a critical security step that allows anonymous users to submit the survey and view the results securely, without giving them access to your database.

-### 1. Navigate to the SQL Editor
+### 1. Enable Row Level Security (RLS)

+First, you must enable RLS on your table if it isn't already.

-1. Open your Supabase project dashboard.
+1. Navigate to **Authentication** > **Policies** in your Supabase dashboard.
-2. In the left-hand menu, click on the **SQL Editor** icon.
-3. Click **"New query"**.
+2. Find the `survey_responses` table.
+3. If it says "RLS is disabled", click the **"Enable RLS"** button.

-### 2. Create the `survey_responses` Table
+### 2. Create the Table (If Needed)

-Copy the entire SQL code block below and paste it into the Supabase SQL editor.
+If you haven't created the table yet, or if you need to reset it, run this query in the **SQL Editor**.
+This script will safely delete any old version of the table and its dependencies before creating the new one.

 ```sql
 -- This line will safely delete the old table if it exists, along with any